ddmitov/perl-executing-browser/README.md

 * PEB is not a general purpose web browser and does not have all traditional features of general purpose web browsers.
 * PEB does not act as a server and is not an implementation of the CGI protocol.
 It uses only three environment variables borrowed from the CGI protocol in a purely local context without any attempt to communicate with the outside world.
-* PEB does not embed any Perl interpreter in itself and rellies on an external Perl distribution, which could be easily changed or upgraded independently.
+* PEB does not embed any Perl interpreter in itself and relies on an external Perl distribution, which could be easily changed or upgraded independently.

 ## Limitations